My quilting studio must-haves—here’s what you really need (and what you don’t!)

 Aurifil White Thread Cone (click to purchase)

 I almost never use any thread color other than white or maybe light gray.
 So a cone is much more economical than buying lots of smaller spools.
-Aurifil 50wt cotton thread has always been my preferred brand/type for its relative lack of lint, but I've also struggled with the way the smaller Aurifil spools work with Bernina machines.
-So the cone solves that issue for me as well.
+Aurifil 50wt cotton thread has always been my preferred brand/type for its relative lack of lint, but the smaller Aurifil spools don’t work as well with Bernina machines.
+So the cone solves that problem for me as well.

 Thread Cone Holder (click to purchase)

 If you're going to use a thread cone, you'll need a cone holder!
-This is the one I have—it works great with my Bernina, and probably most other machines as well.
+This is the one I have—it works great with my Bernina, and probably most other machine brands as well.

 PRESSING